3dlg-hcvc/minsu3d/README.md

 ```

 ### Pip (without conda)
-Note: Setting up with pip (no conda) requires [OpenBLAS](https://github.com/xianyi/OpenBLAS) and [SparseHash](https://github.com/sparsehash/sparsehash) to be pre-installed in your system.
+Note: Setting up with pip (no conda) requires [OpenBLAS](https://github.com/xianyi/OpenBLAS) to be pre-installed in your system.

 ```shell
 # create and activate the virtual environment